 How Does Money Laundering Happen in Banking?

 Money laundering is the process of making illegally obtained funds (“dirty money”) appear legal.
 The illegal funds are first introduced into the legitimate financial system to hide their real source.
-The dirty money is often moved around to create confusion through wire transfers to numerous accounts.
+The dirty money is often moved around through financial services organizations like banks, insurance firms, real estate and investment brokers to further legitimize the money.
 Money launderers also deposit cash in small increments or sneak money into foreign countries to avoid suspicion.

 Through these multiple transactions, the dirty money appears clean and is integrated into the financial system.
-Criminals can withdraw the laundered money from legitimate accounts and use it to finance organized crime, drug trafficking, human trafficking or terrorism.
+Criminals can withdraw the laundered money from legitimate accounts and put it toward the financing of terrorism, organized crime, drug trafficking, human trafficking or terrorism.

 Why Is AML Important to the Banking Industry?